Background pattern

 • fluid retention due to heart or kidney problems

-Irregular Bleeding
+Irregular bleeding

-• continues for more than 6 months
+• continues for longer than the first 6 months

-• continues after stopping Bijuva treatment
+• continues after you have stopped taking Bijuva

 consult your doctor as soon as possible.

-Breast Cancer
+Breast cancer

 Comparison

-In women aged 50 who start HRT with estrogens alone for 5 years, there will be 16-17 cases per 1,000 users (i.e. 0-3 additional cases).
+In women aged 50 who start estrogen-only HRT for 5 years, there will be between 16 and 17 cases per 1,000 users (i.e., between 0 and 3 additional cases).

-In women aged 50 who start HRT with estrogen-progestogen for 5 years, there will be 13-21 cases per 1,000 users (i.e. 4-8 additional cases).
+In women aged 50 who start HRT with estrogen-progestogen for 5 years, there will be 13-21 cases per 1,000 users (i.e., between 4-8 cases).

-In women aged 50 who start HRT with estrogens alone for 10 years, there will be 34 cases per 1,000 users (i.e. 7 additional cases).
+In women aged 50 who start estrogen-only HRT for 10 years, there will be 34 cases per 1,000 users (i.e., 7 additional cases).

-In women aged 50 who start HRT with estrogen-progestogen for 10 years, there will be 48 cases per 1,000 users (i.e. 21 additional cases).
+In women aged 50 who start HRT with estrogen-progestogen for 10 years, there will be 48 cases per 1,000 users (i.e., 21 additional cases).

-• moles on the skin
+• dimpling of the skin

 • changes in the nipple